 The First Official Poster Hints At A Rift Between Perception And Reality

-The teaser poster pictures each of the trilogy's three main characters sitting inside of what appears to be a mental facility.
-Beneath their feet, their reflections show them in their heroic and villainous forms.
-Between this and the first trailer, it looks like the movie will explore whether the three truly have super powers, or if their gifts come from a deeper part of their minds.
+The teaser poster pictures each of the trilogy's three main characters sitting inside what looks like a psychiatric facility.
+Beneath their feet, each person's reflection shows them in either their heroic or villainous form.
+Between this and the first trailer, the movie seems to explore whether the trio truly possess superpowers, or if their gifts merely exist within their minds.

-The Villain From 'Split' Was Originally Supposed To Appear In 'Unbreakable'
+The Villain From 'Split' Almost Appeared In 'Unbreakable'

-Universal Pictures first announced Glass in April 2017, after M. Night Shyamalan's Split proved a box office success, earning $278.4 million worldwide and $138.2 million in the United States.
-Fans were shocked to find out Split connected with the world of 2000's Unbreakable, but in Shyamalan's mind, the psychopathic split personalities of Kevin Wendell Crumb were always a part of his Unbreakable universe.
+Universal Pictures first announced Glass in April 2017, after M. Night Shyamalan's Split proved a box office success - earning $138.2 million domestically and a total of $278.45 million worldwide.
+Fans seemed shocked to learn Split connected with the world of 2000's Unbreakable, but in Shyamalan's mind, the multiple personalities of Kevin Wendell Crumb were always a part of the universe.

-Shyamalan told Entertainment Weekly in 2017 that Crumb was in the original script for Unbreakable, but he edited the character out in later drafts because he wanted to streamline the plot.
+Shyamalan told Entertainment Weekly in 2017 that Crumb existed in the original script for Unbreakable, but he edited the character out in later drafts because he wanted to streamline the plot.

-It Was An Emotional Moment When The Film's Main Characters Reunited On Set
+It Was An Emotional Moment When The Film's Main Characters Came Together On Set

-During an interview on Conan, M. Night Shyamalan said that the moment the trilogy's main characters reunited on set was "strangely emotional," not just for him, but for the entire crew.
-He explained that Glass is the first time he's written something not wholly new and original:
+During an interview on Conan, M. Night Shyamalan said the moment the trilogy's main characters came together on set was "strangely emotional," not just for him, but the entire crew.
+The writer-director explained that Glass marks the first time he's written something based on his previous work:

 I kind of make my life, since I was 20, making original stories.
 Everything is new.
 And this is the first time I actually wrote something that is based on characters from a different point in my life.